 - Personal data is kept in accordance with the Council’s retention schedule

-- Where there is uncertainty around a data protection matter advice is sought from the Data Protection Officer
+- Where there is uncertainty around a data protection matter advice is sought from the Data Protection Officer.

-All contractors, consultants, partners or other servants or agents of the Council must:
+All processors, contractors, consultants, partners must:

 - Provide assurance relating to their compliant handling of personal data and when requested allow the Council to audit the protection of data held on its behalf